-The sink is still typed with a generic <t> despite being unable to trigger an onNext, because it allow easy composition and inclusion in chains of operators that require a specific type.</t> ۷S
+The sink is still typed with a generic <T> despite being unable to trigger an onNext, because it allows easy composition and inclusion in chains of operators that require a specific type.

 Chapter 5.
 Kotlin support

 Kotlin is a statically-typed language targeting the JVM (and other platforms), which allows writing concise and elegant code while providing very good interoperability with existing libraries written in Java.